Basic Training Academy

 A. Any change in an officer's duty firearms involving: a different manufacturer, a different model from the same manufacturer, or a change in firearm caliber:

-1. Officers must successfully complete a Commission qualification course of fire if they change their duty weapon.
+1. Officers must successfully complete a Commission qualification course of fire if they change their duty weapon.2.
+Qualification must occur prior to the officer carrying the weapon on duty.

 3. Weapon change information must be recorded in FCTMS along with qualification results.